 Traffic on US 6 and US 6A was already significant before interstate highways started opening in the late 1950s.
-In 1955, a new four-lane section of US 6/202 in Newtown opened, bypassing the old Church Hill and Glen Road routing.
+In 1955, a new four-lane section of US 6/202 in Newtown opened, bypassing the old Church Hill Road and Glen Road routing.
 It's now part of I-84, which was reconstructed in the late 1960s and again in the 1970s.

 In Hartford, planners were mapping routes for the proposed "East-West Expressway" in the 1940s; this plan became the "relocated US Route 6."
 Similar plans were being drawn in the Waterbury area and New Britain; much of I-84's serpentine route between Waterbury and Hartford arises from these plans.